Hearing Prep

 Turn hearing anxiety into a structured prep stack.

 The point is not to sound rehearsed.
-The point is to make the strongest request, facts, and proof easier to surface under pressure.
+The point is to make the main request, facts, and support easier to surface under pressure.

 Example prep